Academic and Career Services

 Academic and Career Advisors assist new, returning, and continuing students in exploring their education and occupation goals, problem-solving efforts, planning their program of study and revisiting their developing academic and career plan, and scheduling classes.
 They also provide information and refer students to appropriate services.
 New students must make an appointment to meet with an Academic and Career Advisor before they can register for classes.
 Advisors are assigned to students and work with them from the time of their enrollment to the College through graduation.
-Students can find their assigned advisors, both Academic and Faculty, on Banner Self-Service.
+Students can find their assigned advisors, both Admissions and Academic, on Banner Self-Service or AVISO Engage.
 It is highly recommended that all students meet with their Academic and Career Advisor or Faculty Advisor prior to registering for classes each term.
 To make an appointment call, 419.559.2345 or stop by the office in Building A, Room 100 for assistance.

 Academic Service Center

-Tutoring, Testing, the Math and Writing Labs and Transfer Center are all services located in the Academic Service Center.
-These services are located in Building B, General Technologies Building, Rooms 105 and 108, and are free to Terra State Community College students.
-Please direct all calls regarding these services to 419-559-2109, the Academic Service Center.
+Tutoring, Testing, Learning Labs and Transfer Center are all services located in the Academic Service Center.
+These services are located in Building B, General Technologies Building, Rooms 105 and 108.
+Some tests have associated fees please direct all calls regarding these services to 419-559-2109, the Academic Service Center.

 Testing is located within the Academic Service Center and provides a place to take tests missed during a regular class period.
 All tests must be distributed through the instructor.

-The Math Lab, located within the Academic Service Center, provides free math assistance to all students at Terra State.
-Students needing help understanding a mathematical concept, computation, or rule are welcome to visit the Math Lab.
-No appointments are necessary.
-The Math Lab offers walk-in service on a first-come, first-served basis.
+The Learning Labs, which are located within the Academic Service Center (B105), provide free math, writing, and other academic assistance to all students at Terra State.
+Students receive free assistance with their academic classes.
+The Learning Labs offers walk-in service on a first-come, first-served basis.
 Both full- and part-time faculty staff the lab.
 Hours are established and posted in the Academic Service Center.

-The Transfer Center, located within the Academic Service Center, offers the opportunity for Terra State students to meet with advisors or recruiters from various four-year institution partners.
+The Transfer Center, located within the Academic Service Center, offers Terra State students the opportunity to get information regarding various four-year institution partners.
 This allows Terra State students to further their knowledge about the transfer process.
-Additionally, Bowling Green State University, Heidelberg University, Spring Arbor University, and Toledo University visit on a regular basis and Tiffin University has regular hours housed in the Transfer Center.
-Students wishing to meet with a representative from a partner institution should make an appointment via the front desk of the Academic Service Center.
+Additionally, Bluffton University, Franklin University, Herzing University, Indiana Wesleyan, and Ohio University/Athens visit on a regular basis.
+Tiffin University has regular hours housed in the Transfer Center.
+Students interested in meeting with a representative from a partner institution should stop by the Academic Service Center.

 Students seeking assistance with career direction can obtain guidance in the Career Services Office located in Roy Klay Hall, Room A100.
 Assessments related to interests, abilities and values are used to assist students in this process.
 Detailed information related to occupations is available through a variety of sources.